WWK563388548/ShareCode.io/README.md

 # ShareCode.io
 ## A web application for share what you are coding/typing on the screen with other people at the same time(A collaborative editor with video call)

-## UPDATE: The function of video call can not work because of <a href="https://github.com/peers/peerjs/issues/423">Peerjs does not work now</a> (Function of Chatting still working. )
 <br>

 ![image](screenshot/ShareCodeScreenShot.gif)